afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/03-sprint3-wireguard-nomade.md

 ---

-### 9.1.
-Routing issue :
+### ❌ Issue A - Routing issue :

+- **Symptom**:

-- **Symptom**: The tunnel is established, but no pings from wireguard client get through to the Paris  (e.g. `192.168.1.197/24` or `192.168.100.200/24`).
+The tunnel is established, but no pings from wireguard client get through to the Paris  (e.g. `192.168.1.197/24` or `192.168.100.200/24`).

+- **Cause**:

-- **Cause**: Incomplete AllowedIPs.
+Incomplete AllowedIPs.
 WireGuard filters traffic that does not belong to the declared networks at the kernel level.
 Client wireguard doesn't have a route to these subnets via its wireguard tunnel.

-- **Fixs**:
+- **Solution**:

-  - Extend the AllowedIPs on the client to include `192.168.0.0/16`.
+Extend the AllowedIPs on the client to include `192.168.0.0/16`.

 [Routing Table PC nomade](../assets/verifs/sprint3/) <!-- SCREEN A FAIRE-->

 ---

-### 9.2.
-Routing issue  :
+### ❌ Issue B - Routing issue  :

+- **Symptom**:

-- **Symptom**: The tunnel is established, but no pings from wireguard client get through to the Auber (e.g. `192.168.1.160/24`, `192.168.100.210/24` or `10.9.2.1`).
+The tunnel is established, but no pings from wireguard client get through to the Auber (e.g. `192.168.1.160/24`, `192.168.100.210/24` or `10.9.2.1`).

 - **Causes**:

-      - Incomplete AllowedIPs.
+1) Incomplete AllowedIPs.
 WireGuard filters traffic that does not belong to the declared networks at the kernel level.
 Client wireguard doesn't have a route to these subnets via its wireguard tunnel.

-      - Auber doesn't know the route to the Wireguard network so it can't reply to the ping
+2) Auber doesn't know the route to the Wireguard network so it can't reply to the ping

-      - No IP forwarding actived on the kernel Linux of Paris (normally, already activated in the first sprint).
+3) No IP forwarding actived on the kernel Linux of Paris (normally, already activated in the first sprint).
 Paris needs to forward wireguard traffic from nomad-pc to Auber.

-- **Fixs**:
+- **Solutions**:

-  - Extend the AllowedIPs on the client to include `192.168.0.0/16` and `10.9.2.0/24`
+1) Extend the AllowedIPs on the client to include `192.168.0.0/16` and `10.9.2.0/24`

-  - On auber, add a route to the wireguard VPN subnet on the openvpn configuration file.
+2) On auber, add a route to the wireguard VPN subnet on the openvpn configuration file.
 ``` console
 ip route add 10.9.3.0/24 via 192.168.100.200 dev enp0s8
 ```